querqy/querqy-docs/docs/source/smui/index.rst

 -  Git deployment: Deploy rules.txt files to a git repository using the user you start SMUI with.
 -  NOTE: With v3.11 first JSON payloads exceeding 5K of data were observed in productive environments.
 Therefore, the data type changed to ``varchar(10000)`` (@see /smui/conf/evolutions/default/6.sql).
 To avoid database migration trouble, it's strongly recommended to install SMUI version >= 3.11.5.
 Prior DockerHub versions with Activity Log had been removed!!
+-  SMUI explicitly supports operations in a multi instance environment (especially for database migrations, e.g. migration for event history).

 Major changes in v3.10
 ~~~~~~~~~~~~~~~~~~~~~~